ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/2-run-gemma-2b.md

 ABSL_FLAG(std::optional<std::string>, model_path, "./gemma-2b-it-cpu-int4.bin",
 ```

-This adds the gemma model file (that you will download in a moment) to the default model path.
+This adds the Gemma model file (that you will download in a moment) to the default model path.

 {{% notice Note %}}
 This modification is necessary due to an argument parsing bug in the inference executable.